How I Revamped an Inefficient Editorial and Tripled Output

 Defining the MVP Dashboard Card

-Based on the survey results and wireframe feedback, I suggested a content card.
-This card includes 19 features editors requested (in purple) and 4 extra enhancements from Contentstack (in green).
-The goal was to add all the features editors considered essential and introduce new functions that made the workflow even easier.
+Based on the survey results and wireframe feedback, I suggested a content card layout that blends old expectations and new capabilities.
+This card included all of the features editors considered essential (the 19 features in purple) and introduced new Contentstack enhancements that made the workflow even easier (the 4 functions in green).
 Each element was carefully picked to boost speed, clarity, and usability.
-This way, the MVP meets both old expectations and new capabilities.

 Proposed MVP Card: